GEOS-ESM/FILDA/src/MCBEF/README.md

 ```

 ## Namelist
-The namelist is the configuration file to control the MCBEF package.
+The namelist is the configuration file to control the McBEF package.
 There are three blocks in the current namelist, **CONTROL MENU**, **I/O MENU**, **SCIENCE VALUE**.
 A operational user will only need to mofidy the first and second section.

 ### CONTROL MENU
 ```